 If you miss 2 classes it will be very difficult to receive an "A", regardless of the reason (no exceptions).
+I appreciate that your work and travel schedules are demanding.
+There are 2 options if you need to miss a class: You can Skype in or ask another student to video the class.
 Please let me know beforehand if you expect to miss a class and the reason why.
 It is your responsibility to sign in at each class.

 You must complete a "makeup" assignment if you miss 2 classes (no exceptions for any reason).
 The make-up assignment will not marked as either "accepted" or "not accepted".
-No make-up is required if a class is missed but you will obviously lose participations points.
+No make-up is required if a class is missed but you will obviously lose participation points.

-6 Case Participation (10% of final grade) (In-class verbal, not written participation)
+6. Case Participation (15% of final grade)